 Students may elect a curriculum that emphasizes cellular and molecular biology.
 Courses covering microbiology, immunology, genetics, recombinant DNA technology, and cell culture are appropriate for those interested in research positions in the biotechnology industry, medical centers, and government agencies.
 Graduates of the program are also prepared for careers in diverse areas of the pharmaceutical industry such as product development, sales and marketing, quality control, and technical training.

-Students must take an additional six (6) biology electives (One of these six courses must focus on plants and one on animals): Three (3) courses from Group A One (1) course from Group B Two (2) courses from Group C - which must include one of the following: BIOL 224/224L Animal Physiological Ecology with Lab BIOL 235/235L Principles of Human Physiology with Lab BIOL 242/242L Human Anatomy and Physiology II with Lab BIOL 255/255L Plant Physiology with Lab All students in this concentration are advised to take CHEM 208/208L Organic Chemistry II with Lab; those with a career goal in plant-oriented biotechnology are advised to take BIOL 255/255L Plant Physiology with Lab.
-WILDLIFE AND ENVIRONMENTAL BIOLOGY (UBIW): Requirements for the concentration in wildlife and environmental biology include courses in wildlife biology or environmental science, both animal and plant systems, ecology, and policy/communication.
+Students must take an additional six (6) biology electives (One of these six courses must focus on plants and one on animals):

+Students must take an additional six (6) or seven (7) electives:.

+BIOL 262/262L Molecular Biology with Lab

+CHEM 301/301L Biochemistry I with Lab or

+CHEM 300/300L Principles of Biochemistry with Lab

+PHYS 201/201L Physics for Earth and Life Scientists or

+PHYS 211/211L Principles of Physics I and

+PHYS 212/212L Principles of Physics II

+Choose One (1) additional Group A elective

+Choose Two (2) additional courses from:

+Biology Courses 200-level or above

+CHEM 208/208L Organic Chemistry II with Lab

+CHEM 332/332L Biochemistry II with Lab

+MATH 219 Calculus I

+Note: A students who selects CHEM 208/208L Organic Chemistry II with Lab, CHEM 301/301L Biochemistry I with Lab and CHEM 332/332L Biochemistry II with Lab may complete a Biochemistry minor in addition to the Biotechnology Concentration.

+Note: If the student is enrolled in the PSM 4+1 program up to two (2) of the science graduate courses may be used toward this concentration in place of the additional courses.

+WILDLIFE AND ENVIRONMENTAL BIOLOGY (UBIW):

+Requirements for the concentration in wildlife and environmental biology include courses in wildlife biology or environmental science, both animal and plant systems, ecology, and policy/communication.
 Upon graduation, students will have completed the majority of curriculum requirements for certification as a Wildlife Biologist by the Wildlife Society.
 Graduates of this program are prepared for graduate studies or careers as wildlife biologists, wildlife managers, conservation biologists, environmental consultants, park rangers, and zookeepers.

-Students must take seven (7) additional courses: BIOL 224/224L Animal Physiological Ecology with Lab BIOL 248/248L Principles of Ecology with Lab BIOL 251/251L Vascular Plant Taxonomy with Lab BIOL 335/335L Principles of Wildlife Biology with Lab Must choose one course from each of the following biology elective groups: One (1) course from Group A One (1) course from Group B One (1) course from Group D Note: Students interested in certification by The Wildlife Society should meet with the program advisor when choosing electives.
-Other courses that are not required but would be useful for students in this concentration include the following: BIOL 212/212L Wildlife Specimen Preparation Techniques CHEM 300/300L Principles of Biochemistry with Lab EASC 118 Oceanography GEOG 216 Introduction to Geographical Information Systems (GIS) ^{}Biology credit will be given to only one of these courses.
-GEOG 235 Environmental Law and Policy GEOG 240 Municipal Land Use GEOG 375 Resource Management PHYS 201/201L Physics for Earth and Life Scientists with Lab POSC 329 Public Policy Analysis PRE-HEALTH PROGRAM (UBIP):
+Students must take seven (7) additional courses:

+BIOL 344/344L Animal Physiological Ecology with Lab

+BIOL 248/248L Principles of Ecology with Lab

+BIOL 251/251L Vascular Plant Taxonomy with Lab

+BIOL 335/335L Principles of Wildlife Biology with Lab

+Must choose one course from each of the following biology elective groups:

+One (1) course from Group A

+One (1) course from Group B

+One (1) course from Group D

+Note: Students interested in certification by The Wildlife Society should meet with the program advisor when choosing electives.

+Other courses that are not required but would be useful for students in this concentration include the following:

+CHEM 300/300L Principles of Biochemistry with Lab

+EASC 118 Oceanography

+GEOG 216 Introduction to Geographical Information Systems (GIS)

+GEOG 235 Environmental Law and Policy

+GEOG 240 Municipal Land Use

+GEOG 375 Resource Management

+PHYS 201/201L Physics for Earth and Life Scientists with Lab

+POSC 329 Public Policy Analysis

+PRE-HEALTH PROGRAM (UBIP):

 This concentration is designed for Biology majors who plan to attend medical school, dental school, veterinary school, or pursue a career in either human or animal health.
 Though specific programs may have additional or slightly varying requirements, these basic courses are required by the majority of professional schools.
 Students are strongly advised to meet the pre-professional advisor early in their coursework.
-Students must take seven (7) courses, depending upon their interest in either veterinary or human studies respectively: Either:
+Students must take seven (7) courses, depending upon their interest: One (1) Physiology Elective: